 When is Surgery Recommended for Herniated Disc?

-Surgery for herniated disc is recommended only after options like steroid injections, pain relievers, exercise and non-steroid anti-inflammatory drugs do not work.
+Surgery for herniated disc is recommended only after options like pain relievers, exercise and non-steroid anti-inflammatory drugs do not work.
 If the pain persists even after these options, then it becomes important to go for surgery.
 There are certain risks involved in this surgery like infection, bleeding or nerve damage.